-Arfi referred to what Dieter Graumann, the president of Germany's Central Council of Jews, told The Guardian's Henley:
+Arfi refers to what Dieter Graumann, the president of Germany’s Central Council of Jews, tells The Guardian’s Henley:

-And in the New York Post, The National Review's penetrating editor, Rich Lowry, reported:
+And in the Aug.
+5 New York Post, The National Review’s penetrating editor, Rich Lowry, reports:

-And dig this from Jennifer Rubin of The Washington Post, who cited a story from Israeli news outlet Arutz Sheva:
+And dig this from Jennifer Rubin of The Washington Post, citing a story from Israeli news outlet Arutz Sheva:

 “In the Netherlands, there has also been an anti‐Semitic wave: ‘The explosion of anti‐Semitism in The Netherlands so far has mainly manifested itself in threats and hate on the Internet.
 Physical hatred has also been seen on the streets.
 According to a source which deals with the safety of Jewish citizens, cars in South Amsterdam have been vandalized with swastikas.

-"'Many Jewish families have removed their mezuzah — a roll of parchment which makes them identifiable as Jews — from their doorposts, in order to avoid becoming targets of violence.
-Various Jews have told media that they live in fear'" ("European anti-Semitism surges," Rubin, The Washington Post, July 31, 2014).
+“ ‘Many Jewish families have removed their mezuzah — a roll of parchment which makes them identifiable as Jews — from their doorposts, in order to avoid becoming targets of violence.
+Various Jews have told media that they live in fear’ ” (“European anti‐Semitism surges,” Rubin, The Washington Post, July 31).